moxiegirl/swarm/docs/install-w-machine.md

 3. Create and run a VM named `manager`.

     $ docker-machine create -d virtualbox manager
+    Running pre-create checks...
+    Creating machine...
+    (manager) Copying /Users/mary/.docker/machine/cache/boot2docker.iso to /Users/mary/.docker/machine/machines/manager/boot2docker.iso...
+    (manager) Creating VirtualBox VM...
+    (manager) Creating SSH key...
+    (manager) Starting the VM...
+    (manager) Waiting for an IP...
+    Waiting for machine to be running, this may take a few minutes...
+    Machine is running, waiting for SSH to be available...
+    Detecting operating system of created instance...
+    Detecting the provisioner...
+    Provisioning with boot2docker...
+    Copying certs to the local machine directory...
+    Copying certs to the remote machine...
+    Setting Docker configuration on the remote daemon...
+    Checking connection to Docker...
+    Docker is up and running!
+    To see how to connect Docker to this machine, run: docker-machine env manager

-3. Create and run a VM named `agent1`.
+4. Create and run a VM named `agent1`.

 		$ docker-machine create -d virtualbox agent1

-3. Create and run a VM named `agent2`.
+5. Create and run a VM named `agent2`.

 		$ docker-machine create -d virtualbox agent2

-Each command checks for a local copy of the latest VM image called boot2docker.iso.
-If the latest copy isn't available, Docker Machine downloads the latest image from Docker Hub.
-Then, Docker Machine uses boot2docker.iso to create a VM that automatically runs Docker Engine.
+6. List all the machines you created.

+    $ docker-machine ls

 ## Create a Swarm discovery token

+Swarm networks rely on a discovery service to maintain a list of nodes in a Swarm cluster.
+A discovery service associates a token with instances of the Docker Engine daemon running on each node.
+In this step, you generate the discovery service token.

+There are several types of discovery backends.
+For this evaluation, you'll use Docker Hub as a hosted discovery service.
+You should only use Docker Hub as a discovery service with Swarm if you are evaluating or testing.
+Docker Hub service may fail in which case it can cause your Swarm cluster operations that rely on it to fail also.

+**Note**: If you experience problems with Swarm while using Docker Hub as discovery backend, check the Docker Hub [status page](http://status.docker.com/) as it could be the source of your problem.

 1. Connect the Docker Client on your computer to the Docker Engine running on `manager`.